TilmanLudewigtHaufe/GraphAugmented-Legal-RAG/README.md

 Before generating the Knowledge Graph or running the Graph-Augmented Retrieval-Augmented Generation, you need to decide and set the splitter.

 The splitter is a crucial component that determines how the text data is divided into distinct concepts for the Knowledge Graph.
-Similarly, in the Graph-Augmented Retrieval-Augmented Generation, the splitter plays a key role in breaking down user queries into manageable pieces for processing.
+Similarly, in the Graph-Augmented Retrieval-Augmented Generation, the splitter plays a key role in breaking down user queries into manageable chunks for processing.

 You can set the splitter in the `networkX.py` and `Graph_RAG_advanced_RAG.py` scripts.